 Nicole Lobdell is currently a Visiting Assistant Professor of English in 19th-century British Literature at DePauw University in Greencastle, Indiana.
 Previously, she was a Marion L. Brittain Fellow in the School of Literature, Media, and Communication at the Georgia Institute of Technology (Georgia Tech) in Atlanta, GA.

-Her longer projects in the works include a Broadview edition of H. G. Wells's The Invisible Man (forthcoming spring 2018) and a book on nineteenth-century literature and material culture titled Victorian Stuff: A History of Hoarding.
+Her longer projects in the works include a Broadview critical edition of H. G. Wells's The Invisible Man (forthcoming July 2018) and a book on nineteenth-century literature and material culture titled Victorian Stuff: A History of Hoarding (in progress).

 Her other research interests include material culture studies, visual culture studies, science fiction, 19th-century technology and science, Gothic literature, digital humanities, women writers, and early-American literature.